software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks.md

 ## C4 Framework Overview

 The C4 model is a hierarchical framework designed for visualizing the architecture of software systems.
 It emphasizes clarity and simplicity, making it accessible for both technical and non-technical stakeholders.
 The framework consists of a set of diagram types that represent different levels of abstraction, enabling users to convey the architecture of a system effectively.
 It is tool-agnostic, allowing various tools to be employed for creating the diagrams.
-Diagram Types

 One of the significant benefits of the C4 model is its "zoom-in" approach, allowing stakeholders to navigate from high-level diagrams to more detailed ones.
 For example, an element depicted in the context diagram can be further elaborated in a container diagram, and each container can be broken down into its components in subsequent diagrams.
 This hierarchical representation not only facilitates a deeper understanding of each element but also ensures that each diagram serves a specific purpose while contributing to the overall narrative of the system architecture.

 ### Diagram Types